Antyesti/Pokedex/README.md

 System Access API in particular has no effect outside Chromium.
 On other browsers, saving/loading falls back to standard file download/upload dialogs.

+## Performance notes

+- The ambient gradient behind the app (`body::after`) is `position: fixed` and sized to the viewport, not the page, so its cost stays constant regardless of roster size.
+Animating a large gradient directly on `body` scales with total page height and can outrun the compositor during a fast fling, leaving unpainted tiles that read as black bars against a dark theme's background.
+- Card hover tilt (`js/card-effects.js`) batches pointer input to one `requestAnimationFrame` per card and re-measures `getBoundingClientRect()` fresh each frame rather than caching it, so it can't go stale if the page scrolls mid-hover while still avoiding a synchronous layout read on every raw `pointermove` event.
+- Grid pagination (24 cards per batch via `IntersectionObserver`) keeps the number of simultaneously backdrop-filtered/glow-ringed card elements bounded regardless of roster size.